climlab/climlab/README.rst

 Version 0.5.5 (released early April 2017) finally provides easy binary distrbution with conda_

-Version 0.6.0 (released October 2017) provides full Python 3 compatibility.
+Version 0.6.0 (released December 2017) provides full Python 3 compatibility, updated documentation, and minor enhancements and bug fixes.

 The documentation_ was first created by Moritz Kreuzer (Potsdam Institut for Climate Impact Research) as part of a thesis project in Spring 2016.